TenzinTsundue/DATA-SCIENCE/Google Advance Data Analytics Certificate/3. Go Beyond the Numbers: Translate Data into insights/readme.md

 * Label encoding is best for large numbers of different categorical variables and for categories that have an inherent order to them.
 * One-hot encoding is best for smaller amounts of categorical variables and for categories that have no order.

-Heatmap: A typeof data Visualization that depicts the magnitude of an instance or set of values based on two colours <br>
+*Heatmap*: A typeof data Visualization that depicts the magnitude of an instance or set of values based on two colours <br>